AnalyticAce/Trade/README.md

 The other windows, Engine stdout and Bot 1 log, will roughly provide you the same details.
 ![Logs](.github/assets/image6.png)

+Congratulations!
+Your environment is now fully set up.

 ### Installation
 1. Clone the repository:
    ```bash